2011 Roncesvalles Area Yard Sale (RAYS) FAQs

 What is the Roncesvalles Area Yard Sale (RAYS)?

-It is a community event organized in conjunction with the Roncesvalles-Macdonell Residents' Association and Roncesvalles BIA (Business Improvement Area).
+It is a community event organized in conjunction with the Roncesvalles-Macdonell Residents' Association.
 Residents in the Roncesvalles Village area are the primary vendors working on their front lawns, driveways and porches selling anything and everything.
 Collectively they make one giant sale/community-wide event attracting thousands of people to the neighbourhood.

 What is the date for RAYS?